wp-plugins/basic-comment-quicktags/readme.txt

 After careful consideration, and a long review of my users, those are the only ones they ever use!
 If you have a reasonable argument why I should add in others, I'll listen.

+= Will you add in options to pick and chose our tags? =

+Not at this time (and not likely either).
+I don't have a need for it, and I don't want to include code I'm not going to personally make use of.
+It makes it much harder on me to support it later.
+(Read <a href="http://www.sohar.com/proj_pub/download/COMPAS93.pdf">Herbert Hecht's article "Rare Conditions – An Important Cause of Failures"</a> to understand my views on including rarely used code. tl;dr: I try not to.)

 = Can I use this on older versions of WordPress? =

 No. This plugin uses the <a href="http://codex.wordpress.org/Quicktags_API">Quicktags API</a> built in to WordPress 3.3.